Big Shoutout to Lawrance and iFi Audio for sending this demo unit, and for their continued support!!

 - Playlist: iFi Diablo Playlist

-iFi has always utilized the Burr-Brown chip so there isn’t really much more I can say or add to what I’ve said dozens of times previously.
+iFi utilizes the Burr-Brown chip here so there isn’t really much more I can say or add to what I’ve said dozens of times previously.

 Used with the Blue Cable to keep a level playing field.
 Used AKG K702.